dombrovsky/EntityHooks/README.md

 ## How to use

-There are two ways to hook into DbContext load/save operations:
+There are few ways to hook into DbContext load/save operations:
 - using a DbContextHooker class passing your DbContext instance into constructor;
+- using fluent interface;
 - deriving your DbContext from DbHookContext class.
 That option allows you to attach post-save hooks.

 ### Fluent interface